-Although I’ve played sports since the age of five, I’ve never come across a coach, trainer, or physical therapist that has referenced ballistic stretching.
+Although I’ve played sports since age 5, I’ve never come across a coach, trainer, or physical therapist who has referenced ballistic stretching.
 Dynamic stretching has always been required prior to working out or competing.
-I even had a coach who would make us jog half a mile before doing dynamic stretching because, “there is no point in stretching a cold muscle.”
+I even had a coach who would make us jog half a mile before doing dynamic stretching because “there is no point in stretching a cold muscle.”

 After doing some research, I realized that I had my first real experience with ballistic stretching two months ago.
 That begs the question, “Should you use ballistic stretching?”